MewsSystems/gitbook-connector-api/getting-started/README.md

 Note that if you encounter a `429` error with one of the testing demo credentials, it may be that multiple developers are using the same demo credentials and have exhausted our [request limits](../guidelines/requests.md#request-limits).
 To minimize the impact this may have on your development efforts, we provide multiple sets of tokens for the test hotels that you can use in Demo.

 Be aware that some 'get' operations use [pagination](../guidelines/pagination.md) to manage performance when fetching potentially large amounts of data.
-For other tips on how to get the most of your integration, see our [best practices](../guidelines/best-practices.md).
+For other tips on how to get the most out of your integration, see our [best practices](../guidelines/best-practices.md).